Symbol of Cupid Arrow in Atharva Veda

 Hindus scored many firsts in the world: First Grammar book in the world—Ashtadyaye of Panini, First Sex Manual—Kama Sutra of Vatsyayana, First Dictionary of Synonyms—Amarakosham of Amarasimhan, First religious Book – Rig Veda, First Maths Book with Pythagoras Theorem, etc by Bodhayana, First Logic Book.
 I can keep on adding over 100 Firsts.
 But that is beyond the scope of this article.

 Read the Atharva Veda Mantra given below and note the words Heart, Arrow, etc.

 Charm to arouse the passionate love of a woman.

 1. May (love), the disquieter, disquiet thee; do not hold out upon thy bed!
 With the terrible arrow of Kâma (love) do I pierce thee in the heart.

 2. The arrow, winged with longing, barbed with love, whose shaft is undeviating desire, with that, well-aimed, Kâma shall pierce thee in the heart!

 3. With that well-aimed arrow of Kâma which parches the spleen, whose plume flies forward, which burns up, do I pierce thee in the heart.

-4. Consumed by burning ardour, with parched mouth, do thou (woman) come to me, pliant, (thy) pride laid aside, mine alone, speaking sweetly and to me devoted!
+4. Consumed by burning ardor, with a parched mouth, do thou (woman) come to me, pliant, (thy) pride laid aside, mine alone, speaking sweetly and to be devoted!

 5. I drive thee with a goad from thy mother and thy father so that thou shalt be in my power, shalt come up to my wish.